John "Grizzly" Adams: Flag of California

 Charles C. Nahl, using Adams' grizzlies as models, made drawings, etchings and paintings of grizzly bears in various scenes.
 His sketches (including the one at the top of this article) were used to illustrate Hittel's book about Adams.
 Nahl's 1855 painting of a California grizzly portrayed Adams' bear Samson, which the mountain man had brought to San Jose and San Francisco to display that year; this image ended up being the source for the California Bear Flag, for which the official design specifications were put into law in 1953.
 The legislation also established the grizzly as California's state land animal.

 Observations of grizzlies

 Although not educated as a naturalist in a college or university, Adams learned the habits and facts of grizzly life first-hand through his observations while hunting and trapping them.
 Because of this, he came to know more about the California grizzly bear than anyone else.
 The information that Adams narrated to Hittell was published in the book The Adventures of James Capen Adams.
-His lore has been indispensable to naturalists including Storer and Wright, as well as to historians.
+His lore has been indispensable to naturalists including Tracy I. Storer and William H. Wright, as well as to historians.